ooo11/Search-List/README.md

 1. Clone repo
 2. Run `npm install`
 3. Create a `.env` file in the project root with database connection details
-4. Start MongoDB (using `mongod`) if running locally
+4. Start MongoDB (using `mongod`/ `brew services start mongodb-community`) if running locally
 5. Run `npm run watch`
-6. Visit http://localhost:3000 to create a new registration
+6. Visit http://localhost:3000 view parts list
-7. Visit http://localhost:3000/registrations to view successful registrations
+7. Visit http://localhost:3000/addparts to add new parts
+8. free password

 ## License
+Codes used in this app is based on SitePoint.
+Most code are adjusted for app proper used.

 SitePoint's code archives and code examples are licensed under the MIT license.